 While some essential oils might be harmless or even helpful for many people, there's always the possibility that you might experience a negative reaction.
 Both Fedotova and Elmore recommend testing an essential oil (diluted) on your forearm before applying to your face.
 Observe it for a minimum of 30 minutes, though Fedotova suggests waiting a full 48 hours to be safe.

 You should also make sure that you're using a pure essential oil, rather than an artificial fragrance.
 Fedotova points out that while essential oils can possess healing properties, fragrances "are not delivering any therapeutic effects on your body."
 Dermatologist Dr. Sandra Lee (aka Dr. Pimple Popper) told Bustle that oils "can be drying if they have fragrance to them which will further irritate the skin and can certainly exacerbate a rash/ skin condition."

 Dr. Lee is wary of treating pimples with essential oils in general, recommending instead the "abundance of wonderful acne treating ingredients that have been proven and safe for most skin types, including Benzoyl Peroxide, Sulfur, and Salicylic Acid."
 And both sulfur and salicylic acid, she points out, "can be naturally derived."

-Obviously, there’s a lot of science and chemistry that needs to be considered before choosing an essential oil to treat acne.
-If you're not sure, you should always consult your dermatologist or seek the advice of a certified aromatherapist for safety efficacy.
-For most people, however, these six essential oils are not only safe, but they're a truly effective, natural way to reduce and prevent pimples.
+Obviously, there’s a lot to consider before choosing an essential oil to treat acne — including other types of treatment.
+Anecdotal evidence, studies, and experts like Elmore and Fedotova show that essential oils have something to offer, while Dr. Lee and some others firmly believe in other methods.
+Every face and acne case is different, so if you're not sure what to do, you should always consult your dermatologist or seek the advice of a certified aromatherapist.
+For many people, however, these five essential oils could be a truly effective, natural way to reduce and prevent pimples.